 Just so you know I have had other jobs.
-In fact I always had a job as a teenager and have worked full-time plenty of times before.
+In fact I always had a job as a teenager and have worked full time plenty of times before.
 But this job, this one was going to be my career.
-The one where I really succeed, made my fortune, achieved life fulfilment.
+The one where I really succeed, made my fortune, and achieved life fulfillment.
 You know the spiel.

 I should probably begin with explaining the 2 main reasons why I quit my career:

 (They are also conveniently part 1 and 2 of the ‘Why I Quit my Career’ series, suspiciously convenient even…)

 1) I believe the 9 to 5 concept is insane.

 I will tell you more about this in a moment…

 2) The 9 to 5 was making me sick.